Conditions Inflammation of the epiglottis (epiglottitis)

 If a child is suspected of having an inflammation of the epiglottis, an ambulance should be called immediately (by dialing the emergency number 112).

-Doctors begin by examining the patient’s symptoms, breathing and oxygen supply and finding out whether the child has been vaccinated against Haemophilus influenzae type b (Hib).
+Doctors usually begin by examining the patient’s symptoms, breathing and oxygen supply and finding out whether the child has been vaccinated against Haemophilus influenzae type b (Hib).

 For a more precise diagnosis, the throat is examined using a laryngoscope (laryngeal mirror).
 Doctors will also take a swab from the epiglottis to detect a potential bacterial infection.
+However, special precautions must be taken when performing this test, as it could cause further irritation to the epiglottis.

 How is epiglottitis treated?